 Breeding bird surveys will be conducted once each week from May 23 to July 1 (6 weeks).
-Surveys will be conducted from sunrise until no later than approximately 10:00 am in weather conditions conducive to hearing and seeing birds.
+Surveys will be conducted from sunrise until no later than approximately 10:00 am, in weather conditions conducive to hearing and seeing birds.
 All birds identified by sight or sound within a 10-minute sampling period, including soaring raptors, waterfowl, and other fly-overs, will be recorded at each survey point.
 Habitat and weather information will be recorded at each survey point.
 Any distractions or noises affecting bird detection will be noted and the 10-minute point counts themselves will be initiated after a 2-minute quiet period to allow bird activity to return to normal, should it be affected by the observer walking between points.

 Surveys will be conducted at 90 points along 15 transects, each between 300 to 400 meters long.
 Ten transects (with 60 points) will begin at proposed turbine locations (treatment) and 5 transects (with 30 points) will be located greater than 800 meters from proposed turbine locations (control).
 Transects will be distributed, to the extent possible, on available habitat (forest vs. field).
 Based on the availability of habitat within the Project area and existing land control, 8 transects will be located in forested habitat (5 treatment and 3 control), and 7 transects will be located in open field or agricultural habitat (5 treatment and 2 control).
-Due to a limited amount of leased land greater than 800 meters from any proposed turbine location, the 3 forested control transects will be placed on nearby State Forests (Lookout and Grant Powell Memorial State Forests) and the field control transects will be located adjacent to roads.

-DEER RIVER WIND PROJECT AVIAN SURVEY WORK PLAN
+NORTH RIDGE WIND PROJECT AVIAN SURVEY WORK PLAN